The Death Cure is the final book of the Maze Runner Trilogy by James Dashner.

 When the children finally get to see what the world was like, it was just as boring as the most boring part in the second book, which was when Brenda and Thomas was at that stupid club.
 BORING!
 Oh, this reminds me of the stupid back and forth of Thomas' relationship between the two girls.
 Thomas was such a winer!
 Oh, I hate Teressa because she betrayed me.
 Oh I feel for Brenda but I don't know, she betrayed me too.
 I got sooooo sick of this and that was just few chapters in (this is extremely bad when the chapters are short).

-PS: a better trilogy is the Atherton trilogy by Patrick Carman.
+PS: a better trilogy got to be Atherton trilogy by Patrick Carman.